 Before starting my consulting practice, I worked in federal energy and financial market regulation, where I analyzed wholesale market design, emissions policy, and regional coordination.
 I’ve also conducted academic research on market-based environmental policy and water resource management.

-I now provide market intelligence, independent analysis, and research support for organizations working at the intersection of energy markets, carbon policy, and the clean energy transition.
+I now provide independent analysis and research support for organizations working at the intersection of energy markets, carbon policy, and the clean energy transition.

 Every kind of generation has environmental and social impacts.
 I quantify them alongside market outcomes.

 AI and hyperscale demand revived nuclear from the brink.
-Does this resurgence reflects lasting innovation or another cycle of deferred risks?
+Does this resurgence reflect lasting innovation or another cycle of deferred risks?

 Tell me about it!